wilfriedzakie/Hoeffding-Adaptative-trees-for-Streaming-data/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Hoeffding Adaptive Tree roject's documentation!
+Hoeffding Adaptive Tree project's documentation!
 ===================================================

 A Hoeffding Adaptive tree is a decision tree-like algorithm which extends Hoeffding tree algorithm.